EuroWhisper/i-bet-ya-that-nx/README.md

 Direct connection to the database.
 Used for migrations.
 `DIRECT_URL=[Postgres direct connection string]`

+Environment variables for different environments, determining which frontend base URL to use for links in the emails:
+`ENVIRONMENT=development` for local development, or `ENVIRONMENT=production` for production.
+`DEVELOPMENT_FRONTEND_BASE_URL=http://localhost:3000`
+`PRODUCTION_FRONTEND_BASE_URL=https://i-bet-ya-that.vercel.app`

 ### Running the reminder mailer service

 In order to start the reminder mailer service, you need to have a redis server running.
 You can start a local redis server using [Docker](https://docs.docker.com/engine/install/) with the following command: